hmac/kite/README.md

 This expression simplifies to `(1 + 2) + (1 + 2)` and hence to `6`.

-Unlike in Haskell, let expressions cannot take arguments.
-If you want to bind functions in a let, use `where` instead.

 ### Where clauses

 Where clauses allow you to define helper functions that are only available in